What is an accredited engineering program?

 Are there regulations on granting transfer credits?

-The Canadian Engineering Accreditation Board adopted new regulations for granting transfer credits on February 25, 2012.
+The Accreditation Board adopted new regulations for granting transfer credits on February 25, 2012.
 Programs must be compliant with these regulations as of January 1, 2013.
-The new regulations are in the 2014 Canadian Engineering Accreditation Board Accreditation Criteria and Procedures document (see Accreditation Resources page).
+The new regulations are in the most recent Accreditation Board Accreditation Criteria and Procedures document (see Accreditation Resources page).